Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 Make sure to stop at Tsugizakura-oji - the giant cedar trees are magnificient

-Following Tsugizakura-oji, you continue to climb, ultimately reaching Waraji-toge Pass which makes for a nice rest stop.
+Following Tsugizakura-oji, you climb, ultimately reaching Waraji-toge Pass, which makes for a nice rest stop.

 You then descend and join a forest road along a valley stream.
-The original trail from here was badly damaged during a typhoon in 2011, requiring a detour to be put in place.
-You reach the detour further along the forest road, crossing a log bridge and then climbing back up into the mountains.
+The original trail from here was severely damaged during a typhoon in 2011, requiring a detour to be put in place.
+You reach the detour further along the forest road, crossing a log bridge and climbing back into the mountains.

 closed nakahechi route section